Peterisfar/YOLOV3/README.md

 # YOLOV3
 ---
 # Introduction
-This is my own YOLOV3 written in pytorch, and is also the first time i have reproduced a object detection model.The dataset used is PASCAL VOC(not use difficulty).
+This is my own YOLOV3 written in pytorch, and is also the first time i have reproduced a object detection model.The dataset used is PASCAL VOC.
 The eval tool is the voc2010.
 Now the mAP gains the goal score.

 Subsequently, i will continue to update the code to make it more concise , and add the new and efficient tricks.